 How Common is Cervical Spondylosis?

 The study discovered that across all age categories, males were more likely than women to have cervical spondylosis.
-But as people age, the gender difference closes, and by the time people are 70 years old, both men and women have identical prevalence rates.
+However, as people age, the gender difference closes, and by the time people are 70 years old, both men and women have identical prevalence rates.

 Why is it more Common in Men?